 In July of 1952, the Marcy-Buck Co. would be purchased by Mr. and Mrs. Harold I. Folsom.
 Mrs. Folsom had been associated with the company for the prior twelve years as secretary and treasurer and would continue in those capacities.
 The purchase would include the property at 588 Morrison Street; the warehouse maintained at 436 Court Street; the coal sheds on Arch Street; and the R. J. Buck Coal Company, Inc., at 102 Mill Street.

-In 1962 the then named Esso Gas Station on the corner of Mill and Factory would undergo renovations to meet city code and regulations.
+In 1962 the then-named Esso Gas Station on the corner of Mill and Factory would undergo renovations to meet city codes and regulations.
 The old roof and attic that had deteriorated over 91 years would be replaced with a modern, flat roof and the second floor, also in poor condition, would be repaired and have a new stairway installed.

 The building would ultimately be demolished in 1967.
 At the time, aside from a service and gas station, it was also home to Depot Taxi.
 A Kentucky Fried Chicken franchise would be built in its place, operating at that location until moving to Arsenal Street in 1985.

 Engine 999 of the New York Central Empire Express Breaks World Record

 The photograph below was taken by Charles E. Palmiter and printed in the Watertown Daily Times showing the 999 of the New York Central Empire State Express taken sometime between November 30 and December 11, 1893.
 The locomotive had stopped for an exhibition on the U. & B. Tracks between Mill and Polk Streets during those dates and Governor Roswell P. Flower and Mayor Hiram F. Inglehart were amongst the first to see it.

 The Times would note in the accompanying article–